p1ngul1n0/blackbird/README.md

 <h1>Blackbird</h1>

 ### An OSINT tool to search fast for accounts by username across 71 site.
 > The Lockheed SR-71 "Blackbird" is a long-range, high-altitude, Mach 3+ strategic reconnaissance aircraft developed and manufactured by the American aerospace company Lockheed Corporation.
-It was operated by both the United States Air Force (USAF) and NASA.
 </br></br></br></br>

 ## Usage